jupyterhub/jupyterhub/docs/source/reference/server-api.md

 Like start, delete may not complete immediately.
 The DELETE request has two possible response codes:

-204 Deleted
-: This status code means the delete completed and the server is fully stopped.
+__204 Deleted:__ This status code means the delete is completed and the server is fully stopped.
 It will now be absent from the user `servers` model.

-202 Accepted
-: Like start, `202` means your request was accepted, but is not yet complete.
+__202 Accepted:__ Like start, `202` means your request was accepted but is not yet complete.
 The server has `pending: 'stop'` at this point.

 Unlike start, there is no progress API for stop.
-To wait for stop to finish, you must poll the user model and wait for the server to disappear from the user `servers` model.
+To wait for the stop to finish, you must poll the user model and wait for the server to disappear from the user `servers` model.

 ```{literalinclude} ../../../examples/server-api/start-stop-server.py